opencoff/useful-scripts/README.rst

     finddup         *  If you have identical files strewn around in your file system hexlify         *  hexlificate your stdin

+    pardu.py        *  Parallel, pure-python version of du.
+Possibly faster than the native version on your machine. alias du=pardu.py is the recommended way.

     kill.py         *  Cross platform, interactive way to kill processes by name/PID alias kill=kill.py  works very nicely.
                        'q' in the prompt cleanly exits the tool.